LeanKit-Labs/metronic/README.md

 ### meter( key, [parentNamespace] )
 Creates a meter used to record occurrences or amounts over time.

-### meter:record( key, [value] )
+### meter:record( [value], [metadata] )
 Records a value against a key.
 If value is undefined, a 1 is recorded.
+If metadata is present, it will be merged into the event emitted.

+### metric( type, key, [parentNamespace] )
+Creates a custom metric type used to record values over time.

+### metric:record( [value], [metadata] )
+Records a value against a key.
+If value is undefined, a 1 is recorded.
+If metadata is present, it will be merged into the event emitted.

 ### timer( key, [parentNamespace] )
 Creates a timer instance that can be used to record elapsed time for an activity.
 This instance should never be used across concurrent calls.

-### timer:record()
+### timer:record( [metadata] )
 Records a duration for the key used when the timer was created.
 This does _NOT_ reset the timer.
 Every subsequent call to `record` will capture duration from when the timer was created or the most recent `reset` call.
+If metadata is present, it will be merged into the event emitted.

 ### timer:reset()
 Resets the timer to the present.
 All subsequent calls to `record` will capture time elapsed since this call was made.

+### emitMetric( type, units, key, [value], [metadata] )
+Emits a metric downstream to all adapters.
+Units can be undefined and will default to `count`.
+Value defaults to `1`.
+Metadata will be merged onto the emitted metric if provided.

 ### instrument( options )
 Instruments a call with timing and counters based on the hash object provided.
 Each metric collected appends the name of the measure after the provided key.
 Returns a promise wether or not the supplied `call` provides a promises by default or uses node-style callback.